EdgeTX/edgetx-user-manual/bw-radios/model-select/special-functions.md

   * **Global Var** - Sets the specified global variable to the defined global variable value.
   * **Inc/Decrement** - Increments/decrements the specified global variable by the specified amount.

-**Audio Amp Off** (select radios) - Disables the Audio Amplifier so that no sound comes from the speaker, including annoying feedback or interferance.
+**Audio Amp Off** (select radios) - Disables the Audio Amplifier so that no sound comes from the speaker, including annoying feedback or interference.
 This option is only available on select radios.

 **Backlight** - adjusts the screen contrast (LED screens) or OLED brightness (OLED screens) based on the source defined in the value dropdown.